-1 Printer module 4 On / Off button 1a Lid to access the paper socket of the printer 5 Inputs 2 USB type C interface, for connecting the instrument to a personal computer or to the battery charger.
+1 Printer module 4 On / Off power button 1a Lid to access the paper roll of the printer 5 Probe inputs 2 USB type C interface, for connecting the instrument to a personal computer or to the battery charger.
 3 User interface

-This component is present only if the instrument model is featured with the internal printer module.
+\ This component is present only if the instrument model is featured with the internal printer module.